Military service: Austria

 Austria has mandatory military service for all able bodied male citizens up to 35 years of age.
 Since 2006, the period of service has been six months.
 Conscientious objectors can join the civilian service (called Zivildienst) for nine months.
 A 10-month participation in the Austrian Holocaust Memorial Service, the Austrian Social Service, or the Austrian Peace Service is regarded as an equivalent to the civilian service.

 Since 1 January 1998, females can join the military service voluntarily.
 The Austrian conscription referendum, 2013 resulted in the rejection of a proposal that would have ended conscription.
 Although the referendum was non-binding, both parties in government pledged to honour the results.

 Azerbaijan

 Azerbaijan has mandatory military service for all fit men, who are at least at the age of 18.
 Military service lasts for eighteen months for those without higher education, and for twelve months for those with higher education.

 Belarus

 Belarus has mandatory military service for all fit men from eighteen to twenty-seven years of age.
 Military service lasts for eighteen months for those without higher education, and for twelve months for those with higher education.

-Bermuda

-Bermuda, although an overseas territory of the United Kingdom, still maintains conscription for its local force.
-Males between the ages of eighteen and thirty-two are drawn by lottery to serve in the Royal Bermuda Regiment for a period of thirty-eight months.
-The commitment is only on a part-time basis, however.
-Anyone who objects to this has the right to have his case heard by an exemption tribunal.
-The rights that applied for conscientious objection during National Service in the United Kingdom apply in Bermuda. the local government has committed to ending conscription, although it is likely to be phased out gradually in order to prevent the manpower of the battalion (which had already seen its numbers fall below strength, from four to three companies, as a delayed result of birth rates decreasing following the Baby boom generation) plummeting.
-Currently, three-quarters of the strength of the Bermuda Regiment is made up of conscripts, although many soldiers, whether they initially volunteered or were conscripted, elect to re-engage annually after their initial three years and two months term of service has been completed, with some serving for decades.